Read What Presidents Obama, Bush, Carter, and Clinton Said About George Floyd

 President Bill Clinton

-On June 1, President Clinton released the following statement via the Clinton Foundation:
+On June 1, former president Clinton released the following statement via the Clinton Foundation:

 In the days since George Floyd’s death, it is impossible not to feel grief for his family — and anger, revulsion, and frustration that his death is the latest in a long line of tragedy and injustice, and a painful reminder that a person’s race still determines how they will be treated in nearly every aspect of American life.